 Amid the sea of environmental, social and governance (ESG) acronyms, one has gained prominence in headlines, corporate proxy statements, stakeholder requests for information and investor decision-making: the Task Force on Climate-Related Financial Disclosures (TCFD).

 What does TCFD mean for boards today — and in the future?
 Why is TCFD important?
-And finally, what are the TCFD recommendations?
+And finally, how can the right ESG technology support your efforts in meeting the eleven recommendations set forth by the Task Force on Financial Disclosures?

 What Is the Task Force on Climate-Related Financial Disclosures (TCFD)?